-When preparing budgets for the year ahead, Council will need to ensure that if drought conditions are expected and/or existent, sufficient funds are set aside for drought management activities.
-In addition, all costs associated with managing the drought should be tracked and be available to report to Council, government regulators, Department of Primary Industries Water and the community (if required).
+When preparing budgets for the year ahead, Council will need to set aside sufficient funds for drought management activities if drought conditions are expected and/or existent.
+In addition, all costs associated with managing the drought should be tracked and be available to report to Council, government regulators, Department of Planning, Industry and Environment - Water and the community (if required).
 These costs can then be used as a justification for further investment in long term supply strategies and other drought management planning initiatives.

-Drought emergency funding may be available through Department of Primary Industries Water to manage depleted supplies, investigate and implement emergency capital works or to cart water.
+Drought emergency funding may be available through Department of Planning, Industry and Environment - Water to manage depleted supplies, investigate and implement emergency capital works or to cart water.